Keep car from getting towed

 7 Tips To Make Towing Your Car More Difficult

-- 2Park tightly between other cars or objects that prevent a truck from pulling up to either the front or back of your vehicle.Keep in mind that if you are between other cars that are also parked illegally, they will most likely just start towing from one end of the line, and eventually get to your car.Advertisement
+- 2Keep in mind that if you are between other cars that are also parked illegally, they will most likely just start towing from one end of the line, and eventually get to your car.Park tightly between other cars or objects that prevent a truck from pulling up to either the front or back of your vehicle.Advertisement

-- 7Remove a tire or two from the vehicle.While drastic and time-consuming, this method is almost sure to challenge any tow truck driver that was planning on taking your vehicle away.
+- 7While drastic and time-consuming, this method is almost sure to challenge any tow truck driver that was planning on taking your vehicle away.
 However, this may just call extra attention to the vehicle, and cause it to be taken more seriously by authorities and towed for other reasons such as blocking a street, or being a neighborhood eyesore.
-Like the other methods, this would also work best if a free-spinning (non-drive) wheel is removed, although it would likely also cause a problem on the drive wheels, as the tow bar would not fit properly.Advertisement
+Like the other methods, this would also work best if a free-spinning (non-drive) wheel is removed, although it would likely also cause a problem on the drive wheels, as the tow bar would not fit properly.Remove a tire or two from the vehicle.Advertisement

 Can your car be towed if you are touching it?

 No, if you are physically touching your vehicle, the tow truck driver will need to get you away from the vehicle so they can continue the towing job safely.
 There are "reality" shows out today on TV that may show differently, but they are made-for-TV drama.
 If you are physically preventing the car from being towed, the driver will have to call the police to escort you away.
 Keep in mind though, that if the truck is legally towing your vehicle, and the police have to get involved, you may be fined or charged with some form of obstruction.

 Can tow trucks tow from the back of the car?